Craig Winrow

-Craig Nicholas Winrow (born 22 December 1971 in Ormskirk) is a male retired English middle-distance runner competing primarily in the 800 metres.
+Craig Nicholas Winrow (born 22 December 1971 in Ormskirk) is an English male retired middle-distance runner competing primarily in the 800 metres.

 Early life

 Winrow was educated at Burscough Priory High School in Burscough, Lancashire.
 As a 14 year old student in 1986, he "shattered" the Lancashire Schools' County Athletics Championships in the 800 metres event, finishing with a time of 2 minutes and 1.3 seconds, beating the previous best by 3 seconds.
 At the age of 15, he was running 400 metres in 49 seconds and 800 metres in 1 minute 51.8 seconds, which was almost level with the UK age-best for his age group.
 By the age of 16, he was being sponsored by local computer firm Southport Hi-Tech, where he planned to join on a youth training scheme after leaving school.
 As a young athlete, he looked up to Steve Ovett and was aiming to compete in the 1992 Summer Olympics.
 In 1987, he was described by The Guardian as being "the most exciting 800-metre prospect in Britain since the schooldays of Cram and Coe."
 Success in athletics came relatively early during his school days, having originally been a sprinter and was described as having "the heritage of a sprint finish that has subsequently devastated his peers".